PokemonHacker1337/HackedFlashGames/README.md

 Super Mario Defence/Defense (hacked2):
 Same as above, except the reload times for most towers have been drastically reduced.
 Warning: This will usually cause massive lag if abused.

+Swords and Sandals:
+Start with 999999 gold, start with 999999 skill points (note: the randomize button will reset the skill points back to 10), can buy any armor and weapon regardless of level, 999999 skill points on level up (I have disabled the message that requires spending all of the skill points to proceed)

+The Heist:
+Start with $999999999 (upgrades are not broken, you have to buy them in order, excluding the weapons), start with 999 respect, all missions unlocked at start.

+The Heist 2:
+Start with $9999999

 Zoikz:
 Start with 999999 money, all cheats can be used infinitely, infinite lives.